rd-mg/crypto-signal/README.md

 - New indicator StochRSI Cross
 - New indicator Sqzmon - Squeeze Momentum Indicator
 - New option to customize ichimoku strategies and added chikou span
-- Uptrend evaluation for a signal, it compares if two last candles are uptrend
+- Uptrend evaluation for a signal, it compares two signal candles to determine uptrend

 ## Installing And Running